JudeWillmer/Windows-Server-2022-Lab/05 - Troubleshooting/README.md

 ## Implementation

 I configured the **Mario Katoch** domain user account to expire in **Active Directory Users and Computers** to simulate a common account access issue.
-I then extended the account expiry by selecting **Never** from the **Account** tab within the user properties.
-After applying the changes, I signed in using the **LAB\katoch.m** domain account and verified successful authentication using the `whoami` command.
+I then extended the account expiry date from the **Account** tab within the user properties before applying the changes.
+After updating the account, I signed in using the **LAB\katoch.m** domain account and verified successful authentication using the `whoami` command.

 ---